flexera-public/policy_engine_training/09_debugging/README.md

 ## Step 1: Copy the Broken Template

 For this lesson, we'll be using a pre-written template that is already broken and fixing it.
+You should recognize this template, as it is the one we developed in the previous lesson.

 Please copy this template to the root of the repository.
 You should be able to do this using the below command:

 ### Windows (PowerShell)